-- Alfredo Sauce – Putting this homemade alfredo sauce with sauteed veggies is a home run!
-I like to drizzle a little extra sauce on top before I eat it too.
+- Alfredo Sauce - Putting this homemade alfredo sauce with sauteed veggies is a home run!
+I like to drizzle a little extra sauce on top before I eat it.

-- Vegetables – Saute any veggies you wish like mushrooms, onions, peppers, or tomatoes.
-Sometimes I even add in some minced garlic too.
+- Vegetables - Saute any veggies you wish, like mushrooms, onions, peppers, or tomatoes.
+Sometimes, I even add in some minced garlic.

-Yes, absolutely you can make crepes ahead.
-I like to make them and freeze them, so I always have them on hand when I am super busy.
-Whether you freeze or refrigerate the crepes, place them in layers with wax paper between each one and store in freezer bags.
-That way they don’t stick together, and you can quickly grab whatever you need.
+Yes, absolutely, you can make crepes ahead.
+I like to make and freeze them, so I always have them on hand when I am super busy.
+Whether you freeze or refrigerate the crepes, please place them in layers with wax paper between each one and store them in freezer bags.
+That way, they don’t stick together, and you can quickly grab whatever you need.